ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

         print!("[{:10.6}] cases{:10} | fcps{:10.2} \n",elapsed,cases,cases as f64/elapsed);
     }
 ```
-we did it like this, using  Atomically Reference Counted 'ARC',  Arc<T> uses atomic operations for its reference counting.
+We did it like this, using  Atomically Reference Counted 'ARC',  Arc<T> uses atomic operations for its reference counting.
 This means that it is thread-safe.
 The disadvantage is that atomic operations are more expensive than ordinary memory accesses.

-now we are ready to fuzz, our main will looks like that.
+Now we are ready to fuzz, our main will looks like that.
 ```rust
 fn main() -> io::Result<()> {